guettli/why-i-like-django-and-sap/README.md

 In ABAP you get a short-dump which contains a lot of nice data.
 But you need to consult tcode st22 to see the details.
 On the other hand this dump contains more information than a stacktrace (for example the content of local variables).
 Related: https://stackoverflow.com/questions/53595739/pyrfc-sap-get-stacktrace-of-error-not-just-a-message

+I like short-dumps made by SAP.
+They often contain a hint.
+This hint suggest what could be the root of the problem and they try to provide a possible solution.
+Sometimes this hint helps.
+Often it is wrong.
+Nevertheless I like the intention: We (the people who create the system) want to help you.
+I like this spirit.

 Docs are available in SAP itself via tcode ABAPDOCU.
 In Python/Django you can download the docs as HTML files.
 At least you could in the past.
 I guess today nobody still downloads docs.
 Most developers have a permanent and fast internet connection.

 Both Django/Python and SAP are open source.
 That was a joke.
 SAP is not open source, but it has "accesible code".
 You can view and debug ABAP inside SAP.
 That's different if you compare this to other ERP vendors.
 I like this feature.
 Of course I like open source software with an active community more than commercial software which allows me to look at the code.